 ★★★★★

 "My dentist suggested I find a softer brush after my cleaning.
-Found Dentine Care through a mom group and the small head makes such a difference when you're dealing with morning sickness.
+The small head makes such a difference when you're dealing with morning sickness.
 I can actually brush my back teeth without gagging."

 Rachel T. · 2nd trimester · Verified Purchase